rosettatype/hyperglot/README.md

 - `-u, --users`: Also output language user count (where available)
 - `-o, --output`: Supply a file path to write the output to, in yaml format.
 For a single input font this will be a subset of the Hyperglot database with the languages and orthographies that the font supports.
 If several fonts are provided the yaml file will have a top level dict key for each file.
 If the `-m` option is provided the yaml file will contain the specific intersection or union result
 - `-m, --mode`: How to process input if several files are provided (currently options are "individual", "union" and "intersection")
-- `--detect-orthographies`: *todo*
+- `--include-all-orthographies`: Check all orthographies of a language, not just its primary one(s)
 - `--validity`: Specifiy to filter by the level of certainty the database information has for languages (default is "done")
-- `--include-historical`: option to include languages and orthographies marked as historical (default is False)
+- `--include-historical`: Option to include languages and orthographies marked as historical (default is False)
-- `--include-constructed`: option to include languages and orthographies that are marked as constructed (default is False)
+- `--include-constructed`: Option to include languages and orthographies that are marked as constructed (default is False)
 - `--strict-iso`: Display language names and macrolanguage data strictly according to ISO (default is False)
 - `-v, --verbose`: More logging information (default is False)
 - `-V, --version`: Print the version hyperglot version number (default is False)